AMD-RIPS/ST-2019/README.md

 ## Description:

-This work including generating corrupted images by inserting several type of artifacts to images/videos and using ensemble models to classify normal and corrupted images.
+This work includes generating corrupted images by inserting several type of artifacts to images/videos and using the "ensemble" model to classify normal and corrupted images.

-Programs to generate corrupted images are under Glitchify folder.
-Programs to classify images are under Ensemble folder.
-Other methods that we have explored are included in the Experiment folder.
+Programs to generate corrupted images are under "Glitchify" folder.
+Programs to classify images are under "Ensemble" folder.
+Other methods that we have explored are included in the "Experiment" folder.
+Some old tools or models are in the "Archive" folder.

 ## Setup: